cpske/ISP/software-process/index.md

 2. Iterative and Incremental
 3. Unified (Software Development) Process - a framework for software processes.
 It is iterative and incremental.

+Less common but often mentioned in textbooks are:

+* Spiral Model - iterative and incremental with focus on risk
+* Rapid Prototype - learn from prototypes.
+Many processes do this and its not a complete model.
+* Reuse-Oriented Engineering - this isn't a process, it's a strategy for implementing the requirements.
+Almost all projects reuse software at different levels; for example, using a *framework* for a web application.

-You should be familiar with the details of Waterfall and the UP.
+You should be familiar with the details of Waterfall, iterative and incremental, and the UP.
 Its not sufficient just to know their names and vaguely what they are.

 ## Online Courses

+[Software Development Processes and Methodologies](https://www.coursera.org/learn/software-processes/), U. of Minnesota on Coursera.
+A good overview course for the activities in a software process.
+Some good advise on developer habits.
-These 2 are part of the "Software Development Lifecycle" specialization, offered by University of Minnesota.
+ * This course is part of a 4-course series "Software Development Lifecycle" by U.M. that looks interesting.

-*Software Development Processes and Methodologies* on coursera.org (free).

 *Engineering Practices for Building Quality Software* on coursera.org (free).
+ * Also by U. of Minnesota.

 https://www.freestudy.com/best-free-online-software-engineering-courses/ description and links to other software engineering courses.